hyshka/django-webpack-talk/SLIDES.md

     publicPath: "/static/bundles/",
   },
   devServer: {
-    // The bundled files will be available in the browser under this path
+    // The bundled files will be available in the Browser under this path
     // Webpack recommends this to be the same as output.publicPath
     publicPath: "/static/bundles/",